Vince-0/btcnman/README.md

    - `backend/src/services/bitcoin.service.ts` for backend requests
 3. The application will display informative error messages when timeouts occur
 4. For operations that consistently time out, consider using mock data by setting `USE_MOCK=true` in the `.env` file

+#### Caching System
+The application now uses a caching system to reduce load on the Bitcoin node:

+1. By default, all pages display cached data first instead of making fresh RPC calls
+2. Each page shows when the data was last updated
+3. Use the "Refresh" button to fetch fresh data from the Bitcoin node
+4. The cache expiration time is set to 5 minutes by default
+5. You can modify the cache expiration time in `backend/src/services/cache.service.ts`
+6. If you need to bypass the cache programmatically, add `useCache=false` to API requests

 #### Tailwind CSS Issues